pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 1. Error handling within `then`
 2. Handle error using `catch`
 3. Mix of both
-4. Mix of all three
+4. A mix of all three

 You are wondering why did I say three, right?